yegor256/blog/static/boilerplate.md

 an author of "Elegant Objects" book series;
 a provocative blogger at yegor256.com;
 a creator of Zold, a non-Blockchain cryptocurrency for fast micro-payments;
-a hands-on Java programmer;
+a hands-on Java and Ruby programmer;
-a creator of Cactoos, Takes Framework, JCabi, and Rultor;
+a creator of Cactoos, Takes, JCabi, and Rultor;
 a philanthropist donating four thousand dollars annually to an open source award.

 Employer:<br/>